Quaternions and spatial rotation: Orientation

 The vector cross product, used to define the axis–angle representation, does confer an orientation ("handedness") to space: in a three-dimensional vector space, the three vectors in the equation a × b = c will always form a right-handed set (or a left-handed set, depending on how the cross product is defined), thus fixing an orientation in the vector space.
 Alternatively, the dependence on orientation is expressed in referring to such $\vec{u}$ that specifies a rotation as to axial vectors.
 In quaternionic formalism the choice of an orientation of the space corresponds to order of multiplication: ij = k but ji = −k.
 If one reverses the orientation, then the formula above becomes p ↦ q^{−1} p q, i.e., a unit q is replaced with the conjugate quaternion – the same behaviour as of axial vectors.

 Alternative conventions

 It is reported that the existence and continued usage of an alternative quaternion convention in the aerospace and, to a lesser extent, robotics community is incurring a significant and ongoing cost[sic].
-This alternative convention is proposed by Shuster M.D. in and departs from tradition by reversing the definition for multiplying quaternion basis elements such that under Shuster's convention, $\mathbf{i} \mathbf{j} = -\mathbf{k}$ whereas Hamilton's definition is $\mathbf{i}\mathbf{j} = \mathbf{k}$.
+This alternative convention is proposed by Malcolm D. Shuster in and departs from tradition by reversing the definition for multiplying quaternion basis elements such that under Shuster's convention, $\mathbf{i} \mathbf{j} = -\mathbf{k}$ whereas Hamilton's definition is $\mathbf{i}\mathbf{j} = \mathbf{k}$.
 This convention is also referred to as "JPL convention" for its use in some parts of NASA's Jet Propulsion Laboratory.